CompTIA Network+ Skills and Learning Guide

 How long does Network+ take to study?

 A: There is no set answer to this question as everyone learns at a different pace and has different commitments that may impact their ability to dedicate time to studying.
 However, on average, most people who want to obtain their Network+ certification will need to spend several weeks studying in order to be fully prepared for the exam.
-Additionally, it is important to note that certification exams are not easy and require a great deal of knowledge and understanding in order to pass.
+It is important to note that certification exams are not easy and require a great deal of knowledge and understanding in order to pass.
 Therefore, dedicating adequate time to studying is essential for those who wish to obtain their Network+ certification.

 Certstaffix Training offers both online and group onsite training classes for Network+ that can help you prepare for your exam.
 Our classes are taught by instructors who have years of experience.